EdgeGallery/docs/Projects/APPSTORE/AppStore_Interfaces_en.md

 AppStore Interfaces
 ==============
-The document is for the appstore-be project, there are three parts of interfaces in the project.
+The document is for the appstore-be project, there are four parts of interfaces in the project.

 - [AppStore Interfaces](#appstore-interfaces)
   - [1.
 APP](#1-app)